peteroupc/peteroupc.github.io/randomfunc.md

 - whenever computer or information security is involved, or
 - in cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.

 **Note:** [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
 It involves evaluating a function at N random points in the domain, adding them up, then dividing the sum by N.  The ["Variance" MathWorld article](http://mathworld.wolfram.com/Variance.html) gives methods for calculating the estimate's variance.
 (After calculating the error, or square root of variance, and the estimated integral, both can be multiplied by the volume of the domain.)
-Often _quasirandom sequences_ (also known as [_low-discrepancy sequences_](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobel and Halton sequences), often together with a uniformly-distributed RNG, provide the "random" numbers to sample the function more efficiently.
+Often _quasirandom sequences_ (also known as [_low-discrepancy sequences_](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobol and Halton sequences), often together with a uniformly-distributed RNG, provide the "random" numbers to sample the function more efficiently.
 Unfortunately, the methods to produce such sequences are too complicated to show here.

 <a id=Non_Uniform_Distributions></a>
 ## Non-Uniform Distributions